test

 The bottom line

 The lifestyle of Cyprus contributes to longevity and wellness.
-At the same time, healthcare is of high standard, in both the public and private sectors.
+At the same time, healthcare is of a high standard in both the public and private sectors.
 TCNs can register with the GHS or choose to go private.

 Importantly, numerous private medical establishments participate in the public health system and provide an excellent option for all patients.
 Health insurance is also widely available from local companies.